 Part 14 — Powers of Courts (Corporations Act Part 9.5)

 14.1 Appeal from act, omission or decision of administrator, receiver or liquidator, etc. (Corporations Act s.
-554A and s.1321)
+554A & 1321)

 (1) All appeals to the Court authorised by the Corporations Act must be commenced by an originating process, or interlocutory process, stating —